chelseajohn/SpotifyAutomation/README.md

 # SpotifyAutomation
-A script that takes liked videos on Youtube and makes a spotify playlist out of it.
+A script in Python that takes liked videos on Youtube and makes a spotify playlist out of it.

 ## Requirements
 * [Youtube Data API v3](https://developers.google.com/youtube/v3)